-Name signs for persons are labelled by \$NAME, a collective gloss (subtype) for all name signs of private individuals.
+Name signs for persons are labelled by \$NAME, a collective gloss (subtype) for all tokens of name signs of private individuals or not conventionalised place names.
 For anonymisation reasons, in the public DGS corpus no further differentiation is made.
 When a person in public space or well-known in the hearing and/or deaf world, the prefix is followed by the person's name, e.g. \$NAME-ANGELA-MERKEL1.